vrischmann/sketch/claudetool/browse/README.md

 ## Requirements

 - Chrome or Chromium must be installed on the system
+- In Docker environments, the multi-stage build automatically provides headless-shell from chromedp/headless-shell
+- For local development, install Chrome/Chromium manually
 - The `chromedp` package handles launching and controlling the browser

 ## Tool Input/Output